-The decision to have the test results only go to the parents or staff through the NewNorm app, rather than be reported to school officials, had tradeoffs.
+The decision to have the test results only go to the parents or staff through the NewNorm app, rather than be reported to school officials, had trade-offs.
 For instance, some families accidentally ignored, deleted, or closed the initial notification on their phones that results were available to view.
-Since no one else receives it, it was challenging to help troubleshoot.
+Since no one else receives a notification, it was challenging to help troubleshoot.

-Concern around how other school testing policies might impact ACT
+Concern around how other school testing policies might affect ACT

-In October 2020, after HCES launched its testing program, New York City's Department of Education (DOE) began mandating monthly (then, weekly) surveillance testing through a random sample of 20 percent of students and staff to guide school closure decisions.
-The HCES' teacher's union requested the school adopt this policy to align with the DOE's approach, despite HCES being exempt from the city's surveillance testing program.
-The roll-out of the weekly, mandatory 20 percent random sampling, modeled after the DOE program, initially caused some confusion about how it would affect the parent-led ACT program.
-It was decided that a program aimed at testing everyone, including kindergarteners who are excluded from the DOE testing, and offered at no charge should continue and supplement the random weekly testing.
+In October 2020, after HCES launched its testing program, New York City's Department of Education (DOE) began mandating monthly (and later weekly) surveillance testing through a random sample of 20 percent of students and staff to guide school closure decisions.
+The HCES teachers' union requested that the school adopt this policy to align with the DOE's approach, despite HCES being exempt from the city's surveillance testing program.
+The rollout of the weekly, mandatory 20 percent random sampling, modeled after the DOE program, initially caused some confusion about how it would affect the parent-led ACT program.
+It was decided that a program aimed at testing everyone, including kindergarteners, who are excluded from the DOE testing, and offered at no charge should continue and supplement the random weekly testing.
 Therefore, HCES students and staff currently have three opportunities for free testing: the ACT program, the chance to be selected for the random testing, and access to PCR testing at the local hospital.

 About 50 to 80 percent of its 342 students and 60 to 70 percent of its 30 teachers have participated in the ACT program since October 2020.
-There have been 3 cases among staff, all identified outside of the ACT program.
+There have been three COVID-19 cases among staff, all identified outside of the ACT program.
 The program has not identified any student cases.

-"I'm constantly amazed, honored, and awed by what these parents have done to make this possible.
+A parent leader of the ACT program said, "I'm constantly amazed, honored, and awed by what these parents have done to make this possible.
 I'm so moved by watching this whole team work."
-(Parent leader of the ACT program)